appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 ### Connect via SSH

-After you have successfully created an EC2 instance, you can follow the steps below to connect to it.
+After you have successfully created an EC2 Mac instance, you can follow the steps below to configure it.

 - Get the IP address of the instance from EC2 dashboard.